 Depending on how large your company is, the decision process should take at least several weeks.
 After all, a software solution will impact the very core of your business and you need to minimize disruption as much as possible.

-What should you consider before buying field service software for your company?
+5 things to consider before buying field service software

 Your main considerations should be the user experience, online reviews, quality of support, how often the software updates, and how robust the training and knowledge base is.